 White: LICH's opening spell is ICE2, so pray for good turn order when using AICE against him.
 It's good against FrWOLFs too.
 AMUT is irrelevant due to how so few enemies use MUTE, and FEAR is a meme.
 Unless you're trying to get the Designated Adventurer achievement, PURE is a waste of money.
 Remember, buying only one or even no spells in a level is perfectly fine.

 Red: Unless you're doing some sort of challenge run, it's hard to argue against ICE2, CONF, FAST.
 If you want AICE for LICH, it's best to replace CONF regardless of SABOTEUR.
+The other two spells are just that much better.

 ---